spring-projects/spring-ai/README.md

 * Rename AiResponse to ChatResponse
 * Rename AiStreamClient to StreamingChatClient
 * Rename package org.sf.ai.client to org.sf.ai.chat

+Rename artifact ID of

+* `transformers-embedding` to `spring-ai-transformers`

+Moved Maven modules from top level directoryand `embedding-clients` subdirectory to all be under a single `models` directory.

 :warning:

 December 1, 2023